Perhaps I should have titled this post, “Everything You Always Wanted to Know About Nutcrackers but were Afraid to Ask.”

 Some of the higher quality nutcrackers we see today still feature careful hand carving.
 Each nutcracker is created from “living” wood.
 From beginning to end, the process for each character takes three to four years to complete!
 Each nutcracker will undergo nearly 100 separate steps to become a functional and beautiful tool for performing the simple pleasure of cracking nuts.

-Nutcrackers were traditionally made from wood, but now they are also made from brass, porcelain and silver.
-One of the most sought after nutcrackers in America is the Steinbach Nutcracker.
+Nutcrackers were traditionally made of wood, but now they are also made of brass, porcelain, and silver.
+One of the most sought-after nutcrackers in America is the Steinbach Nutcracker.
 Steinbach’s are still hand-made in Germany.
 They are incredibly detailed and come in figures that stand as tall as 18 inches high or as small as 5 inches high.
-Collectors appreciate these pieces because they are hand crafted, but not necessarily because they actually crack nuts.
+Collectors appreciate these pieces because they are handcrafted, but not necessarily because they actually crack nuts.

 Ulbricht, Memory Company, and Glasser are the top brand names for nutcrackers today.
 Collectors pay anywhere from $25 for one nutcracker, all the way up to over $500 for the finest handcrafted nutcrackers hailing from Germany.